hyunjunian/Poor-Charlie-s-Almanack/en.md

 Well, if you’re like me, it’s kind of fun for it to be a little complicated.
 If you want it totally easy and totally laid out, maybe you should join some cult that claims to provide all the answers.
 I don’t think that’s a good way to go.
 I think you’ll just have to endure the world, as complicated as it is.
 Einstein has a marvelous statement on that: “Everything should be made as simple as possible, but no more simple.”

-> If you’re like me, it’s kind of fun for it to be a little complicated.
->

 I’m afraid that’s the way it is.
 If there are 20 factors and they interact some, you’ll just have to learn to handle it, because that’s the way the world is.
 But you won’t find it that hard if you go at it Darwin-like, step by step, with curious persistence.
 You’ll be amazed at how good you can get.

 **You’ve given us about three of the models that you use.
 I wondered where you found the other ones.
 And second, do you have an easier way for us to find them than going through a psychology textbook?
 I’m not averse to doing that, but it takes longer.**